-- A break-up during the re-entry phase caused by aerodynamic forces - The generation of fragments, such as paint flakes, resulting from the ageing and degradation of a spacecraft or orbital stage.
+- (1) A break-up during the re-entry phase caused by aerodynamic forces; - (2) The generation of fragments, such as paint flakes, resulting from the ageing and degradation of a space system.

-3.5 Operational Phases
+3.5 Operational phases

+3.5.1 Launch phase

-- 3.5.1 Launch phase begins when the launch vehicle is no longer in physical contact with equipment and ground installations that made its preparation and ignition possible (or when the launch vehicle is dropped from the carrier-aircraft, if any), and continues up to the end of the mission assigned to the launch vehicle. - 3.5.2 Mission phase - the phase where the spacecraft or orbital stage fulfils its mission.
-Begins at the end of the launch phase and ends at the beginning of the disposal phase. - 3.5.3 Disposal phase begins at the end of the mission phase for a spacecraft or orbital stage and ends when the spacecraft or orbital stage has performed the actions to reduce the hazards it poses to other spacecraft and orbital stages.
+The launch phase begins when the launch vehicle is no longer in physical contact with equipment and ground installations that made its preparation and ignition possible (or when the launch vehicle is dropped from the carrier aircraft, if any) and continues up to the end of the mission assigned to the launch vehicle.

+3.5.2 Mission phase

+The mission phase is the phase where the space system fulfils its mission.
+It begins at the end of the launch phase and ends at the beginning of the disposal phase.

+3.5.3 Disposal phase

+The disposal phase begins at the end of the mission phase for a space system and ends when the space system has performed the actions to reduce the hazards it poses to other space systems.

-4 General Guidance
+4. General guidance

-During an organisation's planning for and operation of a spacecraft and/or orbital stage, it should take systematic actions to reduce adverse effects on the orbital environment by introducing space debris mitigation measures into the spacecraft or orbital stage's lifecycle, from the mission requirement analysis and definition phases.
+During an organization's planning for and operation of a space system, it should take systematic actions to reduce adverse effects on the orbital environment by introducing space debris mitigation measures into the space system's life cycle, from the mission requirement analysis and definition phases.

-In order to manage the implementation of space debris mitigation measures, it is recommended that a feasible Space Debris Mitigation Plan be established and documented for each program and project.
-The Mitigation Plan should include the following items:
+In order to manage the implementation of space debris mitigation measures, it is recommended that a feasible space debris mitigation plan be established and documented for each programme and project.
+The mitigation plan should include the following items:

-- (1) A management plan addressing space debris mitigation activities - (2) A plan for the assessment and mitigation of risks related to space debris, including applicable standards - (3) The measures minimising the hazard related to malfunctions that have a potential for generating space debris - (4) A plan for disposal of the spacecraft and/or orbital stages at end of mission - (5) Justification of choice and selection when several possibilities exist - (6) Compliance matrix addressing the recommendations of these Guidelines.
+- (1) A management plan addressing space debris mitigation activities; - (2) A plan for the assessment and mitigation of risks related to space debris, including applicable standards; - (3) The measures minimizing the hazard related to malfunctions that have a potential for generating space debris; - (4) A plan for disposal of the space system at end of mission; - (5) Justification of choice and selection when several possibilities exist; - (6) Compliance matrix addressing the recommendations of these guidelines.

-5 Mitigation Measures
+5. Mitigation measures

-5.1 Limit Debris Released during Normal Operations
+5.1 Limit debris released during normal operations

-In all operational orbit regimes, spacecraft and orbital stages should be designed not to release debris during normal operations.
-Where this is not feasible any release of debris should be minimised in number, area and orbital lifetime.
+In all operational orbit regimes, space systems should be designed not to release debris during normal operations.
+Where this is not feasible, any release of debris should be minimized in number, area and orbital lifetime.

-Any program, project or experiment that will release objects in orbit should not be planned unless an adequate assessment can verify that the effect on the orbital environment, and the hazard to other operating spacecraft and orbital stages, is acceptably low in the long-term.
+Any programme, project or experiment that will release objects in orbit should not be planned unless an adequate assessment can verify that the effect on the orbital environment, and the hazard to other operating space systems, is acceptably low in the long-term.